inlivedev/inlive-js-sdk/packages/room/README.md

 // create a new peer and automatically open connection to the remote peer const peer = await room.createPeer(roomData.data.roomId, client.data.clientId);

+// create a new data channel server for broadcasting data to all connected clients await room.createDataChannel(roomData.data.roomId, 'my-channel')

 // listen for a specific room event room.on(room.event.STREAM_AVAILABLE, function () {
   // handle event